Wendy Williams Reportedly Writing Tell-All Book About Her Divorce

 However, the insider claims that Wendy’s silence is for a reason.
 The talk show host doesn’t want to give away details that could possibly be revealed inside the pages of the book.

-However, Williams is said to be weighing her options when it comes to telling her side of the story.
+Williams is said to be weighing her options when it comes to telling her side of the story.
 The source reveals that Wendy is a savvy businesswoman, and that she has been making big plans about how, when, and where she’ll reveal the details of her divorce, but not before she’s ready to do so.

 As previously reported by The Inquisitr, Wendy Williams filed for divorce from Kevin Hunter last month.
 She then fired him as her personal manager, and as an executive producer on her talk show.